anywhichway/nano-memoize/README.md

 `nano-memoize` is always faster than `moize`.

-`nano-memoize` and `fast-memoize` are comparable and within each others margin of error for multiple-argument functions.
+`nano-memoize` and `micro-memoize` are comparable and within each others margin of error for multiple-argument functions.

 We have found that benchmarks can vary dramartically from O/S to O/S or node version to node version.
 These tests were run on a Windows 10 64bit 2.4gx machine with 8GB RAM and Node v9.4.0.